 3. Invicta Men’s 13708

 Premium products from Invicta.
 The Invicta 14708 Grand Diver is the best watch for scuba divers.
 Multitone design in black, silver, and rose gold finishes.
-It comes with a unidirectional bezel, a guilloche dial, and a skeleton window.
+It has a unidirectional bezel, a guilloche dial, and a skeleton window.

 The watch has a 47 mm stainless steel case and a mineral dial window.
 The 13708 uses a Japanese automatic movement with an analog display.
 The two-tone stainless steel band also has a folding clasp and safety lock.